 Prevent, detect, and respond to threats

-The Free tier of Security Center offers limited security for only your Azure resources.
+The Free tier of Defender for Cloud offers limited security for only your Azure resources.
 The Standard tier extends these capabilities to on-premises and other clouds.
-Security Center Standard helps you find and fix security vulnerabilities, apply access and application controls to block malicious activity, detect threats by using analytics and intelligence, and respond quickly when under attack.
-You can try Security Center Standard at no cost for the first 60 days.
-We recommend that you upgrade your Azure subscription to Security Center Standard.
+Defender for Cloud Standard helps you find and fix security vulnerabilities, apply access and application controls to block malicious activity, detect threats by using analytics and intelligence, and respond quickly when under attack.
+You can try Defender for Cloud Standard at no cost for the first 60 days.
+We recommend that you upgrade your Azure subscription to Defender for Cloud Standard.

-Use Security Center to get a central view of the security state of all your Azure resources.
+Use Defender for Cloud to get a central view of the security state of all your Azure resources.
 At a glance, verify that the appropriate security controls are in place and configured correctly, and quickly identify any resources that need attention.

-Security Center also integrates with Windows Defender Advanced Threat Protection (ATP), which provides comprehensive Endpoint Detection and Response (EDR) capabilities.
-With Windows Defender ATP integration, you can spot abnormalities.
-You can also detect and respond to advanced attacks on server endpoints monitored by Security Center.
+Defender for Cloud also integrates with Microsoft Defender Advanced Threat Protection (ATP), which provides comprehensive Endpoint Detection and Response (EDR) capabilities.
+With Microsoft Defender ATP integration, you can spot abnormalities.
+You can also detect and respond to advanced attacks on server endpoints monitored by Defender for Cloud.

 Almost all enterprise organizations have a security information and event management (SIEM) system to help identify emerging threats by consolidating log information from diverse signal gathering devices.
 The logs are then analyzed by a data analytics system to help identify what’s “interesting” from the noise that is inevitable in all log gathering and analytics solutions.

-Azure Sentinel is a scalable, cloud-native, security information and event management (SIEM) and security orchestration automated response (SOAR) solution.
-Azure Sentinel provides intelligent security analytics and threat intelligence via alert detection, threat visibility, proactive hunting, and automated threat response.
+Microsoft Sentinel is a scalable, cloud-native, security information and event management (SIEM) and security orchestration automated response (SOAR) solution.
+Microsoft Sentinel provides intelligent security analytics and threat intelligence via alert detection, threat visibility, proactive hunting, and automated threat response.

 Here are some best practices for preventing, detecting, and responding to threats: